 The service sector is massive, and not all stocks within the sector are created equal.
 However, there is one subset of the service sector that’s known for stable growth and strong dividends.
 That’s the utilities services subsector.

-Utilities companies provide the very basic necessities that consumers need in order to be comfortable.
+Utilities companies provide the very basic necessities that consumers need in order to be comfortable, making them consumer staple services.
 Heating and cooling, water, and waste services are all basic parts of life that most take for granted.
 But they are all big business.
 Moreover, these are largely recession-proof companies.

 Even in the face of tough economic times, you’re going to pay your electricity bill, keep your water running, and make sure that your trash is picked up on time.
 This provides a sense of stability within your investment in utilities, with utility companies growing slowly but offering relatively steady gains over time.